Claim your free tip

 - Writer, Wall Street Journal

-You'll get background information on the journalist and publication(s) for which they write.
+Each week you'll get background information on the journalist and publication(s) for which they write.
 We'll also give you pitching techniques to improve your ability to get coverage.
-Then, each of you will have the opportunity to pitch the journalist directly (via a short email pitch) and receive the journalist's feedback on your approach.
+Then, each of you will have the opportunity to pitch the journalist (via a short email pitch) and receive the journalist's feedback on your approach.
 You'll also have the opportunity to read everyone else's pitch and feedback—which will vastly improve the quality of your future pitches.